-Breeding bucks*: Chaffhaye if his weight is low.
+Breeding bucks*: Organic alfalfa pellets or timothy pellets if his weight is low.
 Most of the time, my bucks do great on their hay ration only & free choice Thorvin Kelp & Vitalerbs, even in rut.

 It is my opinion that unless a goat is pregnant or milking or both, it does not need grain.
 Feed it plenty of good quality hay (and pasture, if possible) instead.
-Keep an eye on it’s body condition and add Chaffhaye, if necessary.
+Keep an eye on its body condition and add organic alfalfa pellets, if necessary.

 *plus the top dressings listed below

-To any of the feed mixes listed here mix, you add as top dressing:
+To any of the feed mixes listed here mix, you can add this as top dressing:

 1 tsp. of whole flaxseed (*Non-GMO & no spray)